ivadomed/Counterfactual_synthesis_for_lesion_segmentation/README.md

 ```

 ### Train on an un-formated dataset
-To simpify the dataloading for your own dataset, the original repo provides a default dataset that simply requires the path to the folder with your NifTI images inside, i.e.
+To simpify the data-loading for your own dataset, the medical-diffusion provides a default dataset that simply requires the path to the folder with your NifTI images inside, i.e.

     root_dir/					# Path to the folder that contains the images
     ├── img1.nii                # The name of the NifTI file is not important